Sign up to our Newsletter

 Scrap Paper

 When you get to the analytical reasoning section, in particular, doing them in your head will be extremely difficult.
-You likely practiced these questions using scrap paper, so it’s best you try to mimic your practice sessions as closely as possible to achieve a similar LSAT score!
+You likely practiced these questions using scrap paper, so you should try to mimic your practice sessions as closely as possible to achieve a similar LSAT score!

 LSAC allows students to bring five sheets of scrap paper into their testing room.